Deadline to apply for Summer 2020 Student Loans: July 30, 2020

 In order to receive additional funds beyond one full scheduled award, the student must be enrolled for one or more additional payment periods during the award year that are not otherwise fully covered by the student's initial scheduled award.
 EX: A student enrolled full-time for Fall and full-time for Spring, and has used 100% of their initial Pell Grant award, but now intends to enroll in the Summer term.

 Students utilizing the additional Pell Grant funds must be enrolled on at least a half-time basis in the payment period during which the additional Pell funds are received.
 Pell Grant amounts will be determined by a student’s course load.

-All Pell Grant funds received, including additional funds beyond the initial scheduled award, must be counted towards the student's overall lifetime eligibility limit of 600%
+All Pell Grant funds received, including additional funds beyond the initial scheduled award, must be counted toward the student's overall lifetime eligibility limit of 600 percent.